-The table below sets out the components of value movements recorded on the income statement for the years 2022 and 2021.
+The table below sets out the components of value movements recorded on the income statement for the years 2023 and 2022.

-Year ended 31 December - 2022 2021 (€ million ns) Changes in the fair value of derivatives included in macro-hedge accounting 17,831 6,441 Revaluation of financial assets and liabilities included in macro-hedge accounting (17,840) (6,442) Macro hedge accounting ineffectiveness (8.3) (0.6) Micro hedge accounting ineffectiveness 7.0 0.8 Total hedge accounting ineffectiveness (1.3) 0.1 Other changes in the fair value of restructured derivatives included in hedge - accounting (33) (38) Changes in the fair value of derivatives not included in hedge accounting 1 2 Change in counterparty credit risk (CVA/DVA) (17.7) (0.1) Results from maturity extensions and early redemptions 21 14 Other fair value changes (0.2) 1.5 Total (30) (20)
+Year ended 31 December 2023 2022 (€ millio ons) Changes in the fair value of derivatives included in macro-hedge accounting (1,859) 17,831 Revaluation of financial assets and liabilities included in macro-hedge accounting 1,859 (17,840) Macro hedge accounting ineffectiveness 0.6 (8.3) Micro hedge accounting ineffectiveness (664) 7.0 Total hedge accounting ineffectiveness (0.1) (1.3) Other changes in the fair value of restructured derivatives included in hedge accounting (36) (33) Changes in the fair value of derivatives not included in hedge accounting (2) 1 Change in counterparty credit risk (CVA/DVA) 19.1 (17.6) Results from maturity extensions and early redemptions (2) 21 Other fair value changes 3.4 (184) Total (16) (30)

-Results from financial transactions decreased by $\notin 10$ million from a loss of $\notin 20$ million in 2021 to a loss of $\notin 30$ million in 2022, which is mainly due to the counterparty credit risk (on one counterparty) partially offset by a higher result from maturity extensions and early redemptions.
+Results from financial transactions increased by \in 14 million from a loss of \in 30 million in 2022 to a loss of \in 16 million in 2023, which is mainly due to positive movements in counterparty credit risk (on one counterparty) and macrohedge accounting ineffectiveness.
 An earlier restructuring of the swap portfolio undertaken by NWB Bank a number of years ago to bring its interest rate risk position into line with the benchmark return on equity will continue to have a negative impact on the overall results from financial transactions in the next few years.